 Less serious side effects may include:

-- mild itching, dryness, redness, scaling, or other skin irritation where the medicine was applied.
+- mild itching, burning, redness, or other skin irritation where the patch was worn.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.